History of the United States women's national soccer team: 2016

 The USWNT's success ushered in an uncertain following year.
 In the second of two matches against China later that year, the USWNT lost for the first time on US soil since 2004.
 2016 then saw the US only manage a draw against Colombia in the final group stage match of the Olympic soccer tournament, which was followed by a draw against rival Sweden on August 12, 2016 in the quarter-finals.
 During the penalty kick phase that followed the overtime period, Alex Morgan had her kick blocked by Sweden's GK and Christen Press's PK missed the Goal entirely – giving Sweden the win by a 4–3 PK margin.
 The devastating loss marked the only time that the USWNT did not advance to the gold medal game of the Olympics.
 It was also the first time that the USWNT failed to advance to the semi-final round of a major tournament.
 Shortly afterwards, US Goal Keeper Hope Solo made news by suggesting that Sweden's game strategy and excessively 'safe' style of play was inconsistent with the spirit of the sport which is commonly called 'the beautiful game'.
 Solo's use of the word 'cowards' to describe Sweden's players drew criticism from multiple sources, including at least one of her current teammates, along with ex-USWNT player and ESPN Commentator, Julie Foudy.
 On August 24, 2016, US Soccer's governing body suspended Solo for 6 months.
 Hope Solo is appealing the suspension.

 Competitive record

-Major

 The two highest-profile tournaments the U.S. team participates in are the quadrennial FIFA Women's World Cup and the quadrennial Olympic Games.

 World Cup

-The team has participated in every World Cup through 2019 and won a medal in each.
+The team has participated in every Women's World Cup through 2023.
+They have won four world championships.

 Olympic Games

-The team has participated in every Olympic tournament through 2020 and reached the gold medal game in each until 2016, when they were eliminated in the quarterfinals on a penalty shootout loss to Sweden.
+The team has participated in every Olympic tournament since the introduction of the women's event in 1996.
+They have won five gold medals.

-Minor